danifm1321/WebCrawler/README.md

-# Welcome to the Stack Builder's coding exercise.
+# Welcome to Web Scraper.

 This exercise consists in a web crawler that, using scraping techniques, extracts the first 30 entries from https://news.ycombinator.com/ and displays them in a web page.
 It also allows to do two filtering operations: entries with more than five words in the title ordered by the number of comments, and entries with less than or equal five words in the title ordered by pints.